quasarframework/quasar/docs/src/pages/security/dos-and-donts.md

 Any field that enables users to enter keystrokes, paste from the buffer or drop a file is a security risk.
 We won't go into the nitty-gritty details of this, but just remember it is YOUR responsibility to maintain safety.
 Only you can prevent help-desk fires!

 ### QEditor
 This component allows the users to actually create HTML (and even paste it).
 If you are going to be saving this and showing it to other users, care will be needed on the server-side to validate it.
 In that case **DO** strip out `<script></script>` and `<iframe></iframe>`.
-You can visit the [v-html vs. double-moustache](/vue-components/editor#Example--Default-editor) example in the docs to play around with the QEditor component and see what it the two rendering methods will provide.
+You can visit the [v-html vs. double-moustache](/vue-components/editor#Example--Default-editor) example in the docs to play around with the QEditor component and see what the two rendering methods will provide.
 There is NO `sanitize` tag for QEditor.
 Further, if you create custom buttons, it is your responsibility to make them safe.
 You have been warned.

 ## Dealing with Files
 So how do you validate and sanitize a file?
 Well, although this is a bit out of scope for a "front-end-framework", we know that many of you reading this will also be storing user-created files on servers.
 If you are just storing them (and not processing them in any way), **DO** validate that the file is of the appropriate type by detecting the [magic numbers](https://en.wikipedia.org/wiki/List_of_file_signatures). **DO** consider using ClamAV to check files for known viral signatures.